hashicorp/terraform-provider-azurerm/website/docs/d/shared_image_versions.html.markdown

 * `resource_group_name` - The name of the Resource Group in which the Shared Image Gallery exists.

+* `tags_filter` - A mapping of tags to filter the list of images against.

 ## Attributes Reference

 The following attributes are exported: